 Mounts

 Riding atop a mount is a great advantage.
 In combat, the mount and rider count as a single unit.
-A mounted rider may use the mount’s Speed instead of their own and enjoys Partial Cover (+2).
-The two must share the same Action but may Split Attacks between them.
+A mounted rider may use the mount’s Speed instead of their own and enjoys Partial Cover.
+The two must share the same Action but may Split Actions between them.
 Otherwise, treat them as individuals.
+Most mounts double their Load Step for encumbrance.

-The mount uses a simplified NPC Pool, showing their usual Pool + FRAME.
-The rider may use their riding-related Concept to get the Mount to do something it does not want to, such as leaping over a dangerous obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
-Treat this as a Parley Check (rider’s Concept vs. mount’s Pool).
+The mount uses a simplified NPC Extra Pool, showing their usual Pool + FRAME.
+The rider may use their riding-related CONCEPT to get the Mount to do something it does not want to, such as leaping over a dangerous obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
+Treat this as a Parley Check (rider’s CONCEPT vs. mount’s Pool).
 A trained mount behaves differently in certain conditions.
 For example, a war horse does not balk at combat or gunfire.

 MOUNTS

-• Donkey: 4D+5, Speed 2, Attack (kick 5 DM).
+• Donkey: 4D+5, Speed 2, Attack (kick 5 DM), Load Step 68 kg.
 Like a small but sturdy horse.
 Shines on rough terrain as a pack or riding animal.

-• Mule: 4D+7, Speed 2, Attack (kick 7 DM).
+• Mule: 4D+8, Speed 2, Attack (kick 8 DM), Load Step 172kg.
 A sturdy mount or beast of burden with a lot of attitude.

 Vehicles

 • Handling: how easily it turns compared to others of its class.
-The modifier adds to the relevant Concept on Checks to control it.
+The modifier adds to Checks to control it.
+If a penalty drops the current Handling pool to zero, it cannot move.

 • Speed: how fast it can go.
 This affects the Move and Race Actions in slightly different ways.
-Current Speed acts as a Move in Zones and as a substitute POISE score.
+Current Speed acts as a Move in Zones and as a substitute POISE defense versus Attacks

 The terrain favored by a vehicle should be obvious from its type.
 Unsuitable terrain increases Difficulty or is impassible, depending.